cran/RCzechia/README.md

 * [Terrain of the Czech Republic](https://CRAN.R-project.org/package=RCzechia/vignettes/vignette.html#terrain-of-the-czech-republic)

-The administrative area polygons (except for city parts) are based on the [RÚIAN register](https://cs.wikipedia.org/wiki/Registr_%C3%BAzemn%C3%AD_identifikace,_adres_a_nemovitost%C3%AD); the natural objects (and city parts) are based on ArcČR 500 (https://www.arcdata.cz/produkty/geograficka-data/arccr-500) with some adjustments:
+The administrative area polygons are based on the [RÚIAN register](https://cs.wikipedia.org/wiki/Registr_%C3%BAzemn%C3%AD_identifikace,_adres_a_nemovitost%C3%AD); the natural objects are based on ArcČR 500 (https://www.arcdata.cz/produkty/geograficka-data/arccr-500) with some adjustments:

  * the encoding was adjusted to handle Czech accents correctly in R
  * coordinate reference system was changed from a local CRS ([S-JSTK](https://epsg.io/5513-1623)) to global WGS84 ([EPSG:4326](https://epsg.io/4326))